The games that time forgot

 This page lists Sinclair ZX Spectrum games which were unpublished or games which only got as far as the prototype stage or storyboard!
 I'd like to thank Stephen Smith, Stuart Campbell and Alessandro Grussu for some of the information and scans contained in this page.
 There is also this document which you may find interesting!!

-Activision Applications Software Artic Computing Atarisoft Beyond Bug-Byte Clive Brooker CRL Destiny Durell
+Activision Artic Computing Alternative Atarisoft Atlantis Beyond Bug-Byte Codemasters Clockwise

-Ocean Outlaw Parker Piranha Rainbow Arts Software Projects System 3 Thalamus Ultimate Vincent Vity US Gold
+Parker Piranha Quicksilva Rabbit Software Rainbird Rainbow Arts Reptile Industries Software Projects System 3 Thalamus Ultimate US Gold Virgin

 3D Sea 3DC